aidan-h/GDDatabase/GDDatabase/README.md

 I plan to automate data collection and organization as much as possible through the use of crawlers and scrapers, specifically on game development blogs, social media, and distribution platforms.

+# TODO
+- Add Authors functionality
+- Clean code when it comes to ViewModel <> Model conversion and population (not propagation, wrong word)
+- Add Games and Resource Collection functionality to PeopleController
+- Add Authors and RelatedGames Collection functionality to ResourcesController
+- Add multiple websites functionality to PeopleController (expandable inputs with pure HTML/JS ??) or ditch it and go with a single website
+- Stylize everything with Bootstrap, darkmode maybe?
+- Deploy to Microsoft Azure with GitHub student pack offer
+- Write a blog post about the experience
+- Add authentication